snehakale/Linux-Server-Configuration/README.md

 It will ask for file to save the key value. *eg. ~/.ssh/grader_rsa*.
 It will create few files and save the details.
 Use `cat ~/.ssh/grader_rsa.pub` and copy these contents in order to save further.
-After generating a key switch to *grader* user and do the followng:
+After generating a key, switch to *grader* user and use following commands
 *Create directory ssh if dirctory is not there*
 `mkdir .ssh`
 *Create and edit the authorized_keys file*